 Milk Alternative Recommendations

 Oat milk is an incredible source of many vitamins, minerals, and fiber.
 Additionally, oat milk is an excellent source of B vitamins; it may lower cholesterol and is perfect for bone health.
-Furthermore, oat milk is naturally dairy-free, soy-free, and nut-free and can be gluten-free if you use gluten-frewantede rolled oats to make it at home.
+Furthermore, oat milk is naturally dairy-free, soy-free, and nut-free and can be gluten-free if you use gluten-free rolled oats to make it at home.
 Make my Thick & Creamy Oat Milk.

 Almond milk is an incredible source of many vitamins, minerals, and fiber while remaining low in calories and carbohydrates.
 Additionally, almond milk is an excellent source of vitamin E and calcium; it may help with weight management, promote healthy skin, and support a healthy heart.
 Furthermore, almond milk is naturally dairy-free, soy-free, and gluten-free.